Safe Emulator Setup for Students Using iOS Devices

 Pick a Safe Access Method

 - Cloud streaming: Ideal for quick labs or light testing.
 Minimal device footprint.
-Compare options in cloud emulator vs native emulator on iOS — which is better?.
+Compare options in cloud vs native Android emulator for iOS.

 - Remote desktop: Best if you have a personal laptop at home running Android Studio.
-Follow install Android emulator using remote desktop (iOS method).
+Follow Android emulator via remote desktop on iOS.

 - Signed IPA runtimes: Only if allowed by your institution and sourced from trusted vendors.
-See complete guide to sideloading Android emulator IPA files on iOS.
+See sideload an Android emulator IPA on iOS.

 Avoid jailbreaking; it risks device health and usually violates school rules.